octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.26 - 2025-08-15 =
+* Added new filter 'houzez_property_feed_auto_create_new_features' to turn off auto creation of non-existant features
+* Features imported from ReSales Online XML to have heirarchy
+* Cater for JSONPath syntax when auto-matching agents/agencies
+* Added more details to error logs in RE/MAX

 = 2.5.25 - 2025-07-28 =
 * Use status_date when determining whether to put in 'Running Now' list as opposed to just listing any that don't have an end date